Pride and Prejudice: LLM Amplifies Self-Bias in Self-Refinement

 To evaluate the coverage of the generated texts, we adopted the evaluation metric used in \cite{madaan2023selfrefine}.
 This metric uses strict string matching to determine whether each concept word from the input appears in the generated text (metric outputs $1$ if all concepts are covered and $0$ otherwise).
 From feedback of LLM's missing concepts, we assigned a binary score (0 or 1) to each text based on its full coverage of concepts.
 Since our string-matching metric and LLM feedback score were on the same scale, we were able to compute bias and distance skewness directly.
 The range of bias estimation is between $-1$ to $1$.

 \paragraph{Mathematical Reasoning.} We conducted experiments on mathematical reasoning.
 We tested LLMs on 100 examples from the MATH testing set \cite{hendrycksmath2021}.
 For each instance, LLM receives a problem statement and generates a step-by-step solution with a final answer.
-In this task, we slightly modify the self-refine pipeline by replacing the self-evaluation with self-consistency verification \cite{huang-etal-2023-large}.
-Namely, with the initial solution, LLM will generate an additional ten reasoning paths and a majority vote for a proposed answer.
-If the proposed answer is inconsistent with the prior solution, we will output a binary score of $0$, and the initial answer will be replaced by the proposed answer.
-Otherwise, we will output a score of $1$, and no change will be made to the initial answer.
+In this task, we use the self-refine pipeline by providing the feedback on the step-by-step solution.
 In each iteration, the previous solution will be compared against the ground truth answer, outputting $1$ if they are matched and $0$ otherwise.
 Therefore, we can directly compute bias and distance skewness.
 The range of bias estimation is between $-1$ to $1$.
 The details of the prompts are included in the Appendix Table \ref{tab:math_init}.
 In addition, we also conducted experiments by replacing the self-evaluation (LLM as evaluator) with self-consistency verification (self-consistency as an evaluator) \cite{huang-etal-2023-large}.
 We include those results in the Appendix \ref{sec:self_consistency_math}.